Digital-Grinnell/dlad-blog/content/posts/137-Updating-Digital.Grinnell-One-More-Time.md/index.md

 [islandora@dgdocker1 dg-isle]$
 ```

 Checking on [https://digital.grinnell.edu](https://digital.grinnell.edu) showed me that the site was "working", but the theme was not properly in play.
 I've seen this before and research showed that it was due to Drupal caching of `.htaccess` settings.
-Time to flush the cache, so I did that using the link provided on the Digital.Grinnell home page when one is logged in with proper administrative permissions.
+Time to flush the cache, so I did that using the link provided on the Digital.Grinnell home page when one is logged in with proper admin permissions.

 The flush of the cache worked to clean up the theme, so I did a little search and facet testing to demonstrate that these operations were working, and with that I'll declare this update to be DONE!

 ---